openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 - this new functionality is documented

 #### Tech Preview -> GA
-- ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns 404
+- ability to distinguish various error states - e.g organization doesn't have SCA allowed versus API returns an error
 - inform a cluster user about the error state (problem with pulling the certificates)

 #### Removing a deprecated feature